-- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA). - 5.
-The Statement of Principles sets out the factors that must exist, and which of those factors must be related to the following kinds of service rendered by a person: - eligible war service (other than operational service) under the VEA; - defence service (other than hazardous service and British nuclear test defence service) under the VEA; - peacetime service under the MRCA, before it can be said that, on the balance of probabilities, chloracne or death from chloracne is connected with the circumstances of that service.
+- 4. The Statement of Principles will be applied in determining claims under the VEA and the Military Rehabilitation and Compensation Act 2004 (the MRCA).

+- 5. The Statement of Principles sets out the factors that must as a minimum exist, and which of those factors must be related to the following kinds of service rendered by a person:

+- operational service under the VEA;

+- peacekeeping service under the VEA;

+- hazardous service under the VEA;

+- British nuclear test defence service under the VEA;

+- warlike service under the MRCA;

+- non-warlike service under the MRCA,

+before it can be said that a reasonable hypothesis has been raised connecting chloracne or death from chloracne, with the circumstances of that service.
 The Statement of Principles has been determined for the purposes of both the VEA and the MRCA.

-6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 May 2019 concerning chloracne in accordance with section 196G of the VEA.
-The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered.

-- 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'chloracne' in subsection 7(2); - revising the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with a polychlorodibenzofuran (PCDF), as these are now covered by the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with a polychlorodibenzo-para-dioxin (PCDD), as these are now covered by the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with a specified chemical agent, as these are now covered by the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - new definitions of 'MRCA', 'polychlorodibenzofurans (PCDFs) as specified', 'polychlorodibenzo-para-dioxins (PCDDs) as specified', 'specified list of polyhalogenated aromatic hydrocarbons' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' by the inclusion of a note, in Schedule 1 Dictionary; and - deleting the definitions of 'a polychlorodibenzofuran (PCDF) from the specified list', 'a polychlorodibenzo-para-dioxin (PCDD) from the specified list', 'a polyhalogenated aromatic hydrocarbon from the specified list', 'a specified chemical agent' and 'inhaling, ingesting or having cutaneous contact with'.
+- 6. This Instrument results from an investigation notified by the Authority in the Government Notices Gazette of 7 May 2019 concerning chloracne in accordance with section 196G of the VEA.
+The investigation involved an examination of the sound medical-scientific evidence now available to the Authority, including the sound medical-scientific evidence it has previously considered. - 7.
+The contents of this Instrument are in similar terms as the repealed Instrument.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'chloracne' in subsection 7(2); - revising the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with a polychlorodibenzofuran (PCDF), as these are now covered by the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with a polychlorodibenzo-para-dioxin (PCDD), as these are now covered by the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with a specified chemical agent, as these are now covered by the factors in subsections 9(1) and 9(2) concerning inhaling, ingesting or having cutaneous contact with a polyhalogenated aromatic hydrocarbon; - deleting the factors concerning inhaling, ingesting or having cutaneous contact with dihydrotrifluoromethylphenyl benzothiopyranopyrazolone; - new definitions of 'MRCA', 'polychlorodibenzofurans (PCDFs) as specified', 'polychlorodibenzo-para-dioxins (PCDDs) as specified', 'specified list of polyhalogenated aromatic hydrocarbons' and 'VEA' in Schedule 1 Dictionary; - revising the definition of 'relevant service' by the inclusion of a note, in Schedule 1 Dictionary; and - deleting the definitions of 'a polychlorodibenzofuran (PCDF) from the specified list', 'a polychlorodibenzo-para-dioxin (PCDD) from the specified list', 'a polyhalogenated aromatic hydrocarbon from the specified list', 'a specified chemical agent' and 'inhaling, ingesting or having cutaneous contact with'.